About Joyce Wilson

 In the early 1990s, she served as director of South Shore Poets, organizing forums in public libraries for participants to read their original poetry.
 She received funding from the Mass Cultural Council to direct these readings, and in 1993, to publish an Anthology of South Shore Poets representing the work of 35 contributors.
 From 1992 through half of 1996, she worked as Assistant to the Curator of the Woodberry Poetry Room of Harvard College Library, where she was also Managing Editor of Harvard Review.

 Wilson has lived with her husband John Goldie at the same address in Scituate, Massachusetts, for over 40 years.
-Their daughter is a journalist based in Beirut, Lebanon, and Brooklyn, New York, where she writes and teaches about culture and the arts and lives with her husband and two daughters.
+Their daughter is a writer and critic based in Beirut, Lebanon, and Geneva, Switzerland.

 An index of Wilson’s work online: